jonasjberg/EE413-lab01/lab-01.md

 ###"Noiseless" biasing
 For small signals and high input impedance, the biasing can be improved further in terms of bias voltage "stiffness" and power supply noise rejection.
+The bias voltage is derived from a separate low impedance voltage divider, heavily filtered and almost a short circuit as far as AC signals are concerned.
+The bias voltage is tapped with a higher value resistor which effectively sets the input impedance of the stage.

 ![Voltage divider with filtered voltage reference](img/bjt-bias_2AC_quiet.png)